 The roof collapses at a Dominican Republic nightclub, killing at least 98 people

-Crews were searching for potential survivors in the rubble at the one-story Jet Set nightclub in Santo Domingo, said Juan Manuel Méndez, director of the Center of Emergency Operations.

-“We continue clearing debris and searching for people,” he said on Tuesday night.
-“We’re going to search tirelessly for people.”

-Nearly 12 hours after the top of the nightclub collapsed onto patrons, rescue crews were still pulling out survivors from under the debris, shushing those around them so they could listen for faint cries for help.
-Firefighters removed blocks of broken concrete and used sawed pieces of wood as planks to lift heavy debris as the noise of drills breaking through concrete filled the air.
+Rescue crews shushed people around them so they could listen for faint cries for help in the rubble of the one-story building in Santo Domingo.
+Firefighters removed blocks of broken concrete and used wood planks to lift heavy debris as the noise of drills breaking through concrete filled the air.

-Méndez said rescue crews were prioritizing three areas in the club: “We’re hearing some sounds.”
+Emergency operations director Juan Manuel Méndez said Tuesday evening sounds were still being been heard in the rubble and the rescue crews were prioritizing three areas.

+Jet Set is known for its traditional Monday parties where renowned national and international artists performed.

+Officials said at least 160 people were injured in the collapse, among them national lawmaker Bray Vargas.
+Those confirmed dead included a provincial governor and two former Major League Baseball players.

-Nelsy Cruz, the governor of the northwestern province of Montecristi and sister of seven-time Major League Baseball All-Star Nelson Cruz, was among the victims.
-She had called President Luis Abinader at 12:49 a.m., saying she was trapped and that the roof had collapsed, first lady Raquel Abraje told reporters.
+Montecristi Gov. Nelsy Cruz had called President Luis Abinader at 12:49 a.m., saying the club’s roof had collapsed and she was trapped, first lady Raquel Arbaje told reporters.
 Officials said Cruz died later at the hospital.

 “This is too great a tragedy,” Abraje said, her voice breaking.

-The Professional Baseball League of the Dominican Republic posted on X that former MLB pitcher Octavio Dotel, 51, also died.
-Officials had pulled Dotel from the debris earlier and brought him to a hospital.
-Also killed was Dominican baseball player Tony Enrique Blanco Cabrera, said league spokesman Satosky Terrero.

-Officials said at least 160 people were injured, among them national lawmaker Bray Vargas.
+Cruz was the sister of Nelson Cruz, an MLB official and former player.
+Former MLB players Octavio Dotel and Tony Enrique Blanco Cabrera were also among the dead.

-Relatives of merengue singer Rubby Pérez, who was performing when the roof collapsed, initially said that he had been rescued, but Méndez said later Tuesday that wasn’t true.
-He said rescue crews were still looking for Pérez.
+Merengue singer Rubby Pérez, who was performing when the roof collapsed, is among the missing, Méndez said.

 Pérez’s manager, Enrique Paulino, whose shirt was spattered with blood, told reporters at the scene that the concert began shortly before midnight, with the roof collapsing almost an hour later, killing the group’s saxophonist.